Nogutsune/HA_Proxy_WebServer_Setup/README.md

 - Brief summary of what you disliked about your solution

 Instead of assigning fixed ips to the VMs, I could have used dynamic ips.
-But I haven't hardcoded ips anywhere the Ansible playbook read ips from inventory file only.
+But I haven't hardcoded ips anywhere.
+Ansible playbook read ips from inventory file only.

 - Configurable Round Robin / Sticky Load Balancer